Share this Post

 5. A cross-training session:

-If you have access to a gym, you can take advantage of the stair master.
-For example, if you have a bike or a stationary bike, work at low cadence and hard gear to simulate a climb: it’ll make for a great strength and intensity workout.
+• If you have access to a gym, you can take advantage of the stair master, which is great for conditioning the legs.
+Another example, if you have a bike or a stationary bike, work at low cadence and hard gear to simulate a climb: it’ll make for a great strength and intensity workout.

 6. A core and strength workout (in the gym or at home, with or without weights.)